MatthewKnorr/ScrapChef/README.md

-# Pantry Pal
+# Scrap Chef

-Pantry Pal is a web application that helps users discover meals they can cook using ingredients they already have.
+Scrap Chef is a web application that helps users discover meals they can cook using ingredients they already have.
 Instead of wasting food or guessing what to make, users can enter ingredients and receive recipe suggestions.

 ## Features